Ali-Assar/algorithm_and_data_structure-/binary tree/tree.md

 # Binary Search Tree (BST) Implementation in Go and Python

-This repository contains implementations of a Binary Search Tree (BST) in both Go and Python.
+This Folder of repository contains implementations of a Binary Search Tree (BST) in both Go and Python.
 A BST is a widely used data structure that allows for efficient search, insertion, and deletion operations.

 ## What is a Binary Search Tree (BST)?